‘Fantastic Opportunity:’ ISB’s Scholars Program Offers Transformational Experience for Ambitious College Grads

 “It’s the kind of environment where you find yourself walking through the countryside with a very pleasant hiking companion only to find out later that day that she’s a MacArthur Genius and a professor at MIT who helped create a whole area in chemical biology,” said Abrar Abidi, who attended the event this past June.

-Abidi, pictured above, was invited to present his research at the seminar portion of the conference.
+Abidi, pictured below, was invited to present his research at the seminar portion of the conference.
 “I made dozens of friends there with postdocs and professors young and senior from around the world, who I remain in touch with.”

 At 23, Abidi was easily the youngest researcher in attendance.
 His experience in Lucca, Italy – about 50 miles west of Florence – was the culmination of his tenure as the first-ever awardee of the Systems Research Scholars Program (SRSP) at the Institute for Systems Biology.